"A good lighting system should effectively light the board evenly and

 protruding handle glued to one of the joints for ease of removal. "

-All the criticisms I initially wrote about the early Circumluminator seemed to
+All the criticisms I initially wrote about the early Circumluminator seemed to have been addressed.
+Thanks for the update Scott.

 As far as innovation goes we don’t tend to see many radical dart improvements